rossta/rossta.github.com/source/blog/2016-05-13-web-push-notifications-from-rails.html.md

 <div class="callout panel">
 <p>
   The <a href="https://developer.apple.com/library/ios/documentation/NetworkingInternet/Conceptual/RemoteNotificationsPG/Chapters/ApplePushService.html">Apple Push Notification Service</a> has made push notifications available to Safari since 2013.
-While there are some <a href="http://samuli.hakoniemi.net/how-to-implement-safari-push-notifications-on-your-website/">nice tutorials</a> for implementing Apple Push for the web, coming support for Web Push in Safari is "maybe?".
+There are some <a href="http://samuli.hakoniemi.net/how-to-implement-safari-push-notifications-on-your-website/">nice tutorials</a> for implementing Apple Push on Safari.
+Support for Web Push in Safari is "maybe?".
 </p>
 </div>

 ## Why?

 "Yeah, Ross, but Rails 5.
 Action Cable.
-Web Sockets... and `$MY_FAVORITE_ALTERNATIVE`!"
+Web Sockets.
+Server Sent Events. `$MY_FAVORITE_ALTERNATIVE`!"

-While browser support is still improving, Web Push could be a good alternative for a subset push features for applications where deploying Rails 5 Action Cable would be overkill.
+You might not want to drop all those alternatives just yet, as browser support still needs improvement.
+Web Push could be a good alternative for a subset push features for applications where deploying Rails 5 Action Cable would be overkill.
+Web push also currently relies on third party web which may or may not be advantage depending on your deployment options.

-But the killer feature of Web Push is that notifications can be displayed even when the user is not on the site.
+But the killer feature of Web Push is that notifications can be displayed even when the user is not on the site, something those other solutions cannot provide.

 ## Demo